Macrometacorp/docs/docs/cep/examples/patterns-and-trends.md

 @info(name='temperature-increase-identifier')
 -- Identify if the temperature of a room increases by 5 degrees within 10 min.
 INSERT INTO HighTempAlertStream
-SELECT e1.roomNo, e1.temp as initialTemp, e2.temp as finalTemp
+SELECT e1.roomNo, e1.temp AS initialTemp, e2.temp AS finalTemp
 FROM every( e1 = TemperatureStream ) ->
     e2 = TemperatureStream[ e1.roomNo == roomNo
         and (e1.temp + 5) <= temp ]